rdalen/Boxify/docs/enclosure.md

 # 🔌 Interface Cut-outs

-Boxify can generate interface cut-outs based on the geometry and configuration available to the enclosure.
+Boxify allows the user to define interface cut-outs based on a **projection of the relevant PCB / KiCad geometry**.

-Cut-outs are positioned relative to the enclosure and Adapter Plate rather than being manually placed against the final enclosure walls.
+The required interface geometry is projected into Boxify, where the user defines the corresponding cut-out.
+The cut-out is then positioned relative to the **Adapter Plate and enclosure**, rather than being manually placed against the final enclosure walls.

-This makes them more robust when enclosure dimensions change.
+This makes the cut-outs more robust when enclosure dimensions or configurations change.

-Where the required geometry is available from the PCB / KiCad integration, the cut-out can follow the corresponding interface geometry.
+Because the cut-out is derived from the PCB geometry, it **propagates with the PCB** when the PCB position or configuration changes.

-The goal is to keep the cut-out associated with the **interface it represents**, rather than with a fixed location in the enclosure.
+Where the required geometry is available from the PCB / KiCad integration, the cut-out can therefore remain associated with the **interface it represents**, rather than with a fixed location in the enclosure.

+> **PCB geometry → projection → user-defined cut-out → parametric enclosure**
 ---

 # 🏷️ Text Labels

-Optional text labels can be included in the enclosure configuration.
+Boxify allows the user to **define optional text labels** as part of the enclosure configuration.

 Labels can be used for: